-- Claimant must be an Australian resident (page 56) or an SCV holder (page 56) residing in Australia and in Australia. - The card is available to new Australian residents after 208 weeks in Australia or 104 weeks in Australia as an SCV holder (some exemptions may apply). - The card is generally cancelled after 19 weeks of a temporary absence from Australia.
+- Claimant must be an Australian resident (page 56) or an SCV holder (page 57) residing in Australia and in Australia. - A newly arrived resident's waiting period (page 55) of 208 weeks applies to claimants (104 weeks for SCV holders in Australia).
+Some exemptions may apply. - The card is generally cancelled after 19 weeks of a temporary absence from Australia.
 It is cancelled immediately if the cardholder has permanently departed Australia.